alencaru/Developing-data-products/README.md

 Developing-data-products
 ========================

-That is my first app done with shiny.
+That is my first app made with shiny.

 ---
 If you want run this application you shuld first: